 But first, what is a stretch mark?
 Also known as striae distensae and striae gravidarum, it’s a type of scar that appears as lines on the skin.
-They come in various colors depending on your skin tone and how long they’ve been around.
-Newer stretch marks are usually pink, red, or purple, while older stretch marks appear white or light gray.
+They come in various colours depending on your skin tone and how long they’ve been around.
+Newer stretch marks are usually pink, red, or purple, while older stretch marks appear white or light grey.

 If you wonder what causes them, how to prevent them, and what you can do about them once you spot them on your body, you’ve come to the right place, Mama.